Involve and engage

 This vision statement guides the consumer voice in all that we do.

 When we embarked on the development of a VCCC Alliance framework for consumer engagement, the Cancer Australia National Framework for Consumer Involvement in Cancer Control (2011) formed the foundation for our engagement strategy.
-We considered the Cancer Australia framework to be the best practice guidance to inform our approach and we elected to keep the five tiers of participation from their model, described as:
+We considered the Cancer Australia framework to be the best practice guidance to inform our approach and we elected to keep the five tiers of involvement from their model, described as:

 The Consumer Engagement Toolkit is the result of consultation with consumers and alliance members who identified a need for guiding documents to support effective engagement.